C2DH/ranketwo/_assignments/wikipedia-historical-source/01-historians-wikipedia.en.md

 Based on your personal experience with Wikipedia, try to answer the questions below.
 If you are in a class, you can discuss your answers with your fellow students:

 - Have you used Wikipedia before?
 If so, try to describe exactly how and why you used it, for example to share your knowledge on a particular topic, to look for information, to make use of available data, etc.
 - Have you ever used Wikipedia while investigating historical questions?
+If so, please explain:
   - Why did you choose Wikipedia?
   - Did Wikipedia help you to answer the questions?
   - Were there particular parts of the articles you referred to that were more useful than others?
   - Did you check the sources?
   - Did you use other knowledge sources as well as Wikipedia?
   - Did you encounter mistakes?

 Now watch this video where the US historian [Jim Grossman](https://www.historians.org/person/jim-grossman/) evokes different possible uses of Wikipedia by historians: